top of page

 Lactic Acid Bacteria: Nature to Modern Uses

 Lactic acid bacteria are important to fermentation of human foods like yogurt, pickles and cheese.
-Their transformative powers might seem like magic in a time before microscopic knowledge of the amazing activities of these busy bacteria.
+Their transformative powers might be magic in a time before microscopic knowledge.
+Here's more about the amazing activities of these industrious microbes in food and drink.

 Beer and cheese